 The NIH provides this example of a Leadership Plan.

 At UTHealth, Leadership Plans must be reviewed prior to the agency deadline by the Executive Vice President for Academic & Research Affairs (EVPARA).
 The EVPARA has created a Multi PI Leadership Plan Template with model language to expedite the review of a Leadership Plan.
 If the department is using the template with no modifications to sections (9)-(11), include the Leadership Plan an the Signature Page as part of the A&F review packet.
 Obtain all applicable signatures on the Signature Page prior to routing it to OSP.

 If the department or PI wishes to make any modifications to sections (9)-(11) of the template or choose not to use the template, the Leadership Plan will need to be approved by the EVPARA (and, for Medical School departments, the Dean’s Office).
 The modified Leadership Plan and the Signature Page should be routed for review and approval through these offices.
-The approved Leadership Plan and the Signature Page should be included in the A&F review packet and sent to OSP.
+The approved Leadership Plan and the Signature Page should be included in the A&F review packet and sent to Pre-award.